Quasar-Kim/332project/doc/code-level/design-doc.md

   // Halt RPC method has been called.
   // Cancel RPC clients and server fibers and raise error.
   Halt(err: JobSystemError, from: Wid)

+	// Helps accurate worker status tracking even in case where
+	// scheduler receives status-related message in following order:
+	//   1.
+WorkerHello
+	//   2.
+WorkerNotResponding (or other fault detecting messages)
+	// In this case, heartbeat will eventually change worker status to UP.
+	Heartbeat(from: Wid)

   // sent by RPC client fiber: